SystemsApproach/security/systems.rst

 Having focused on how to use the available cryptographic and authentication building blocks to secure the transport and network layers, we now turn our attention to other examples of how Internet systems are secured.
-The examples are part of the overall *defense-in-depth* strategy introduced in Chapter 2; they address specific threats—associated with specific use case—that remain even when mechansism like TLS and DNSSEC are deployed.
+The examples address specific threats—associated with specific use cases—that remain even when mechanism like TLS and DNSSEC are deployed.

 The systems described in this chapter are at different layers: some are are built into applications, some run at the IP layer, and some secure network links.
-But while they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security builing blocks.
+But while they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security building blocks.
 Seeing how these building blocks can be assembled in different ways to build different solutions is main value of this chapter.
-To this end, the following sections focus on the use case and corresponding threat, with a high-level description of how the system addresses the threat; no new algoritms or fundamental capabilities are required.
+To this end, the following sections focus on the use case and corresponding threat, with a high-level description of how the system addresses the threat; no new algorithms or fundamental capabilities are required.

-It is also noteworthy that in addition to taking avantage of existing building blocks, the example systems are highly configurable.
+It is also noteworthy that in addition to taking advantage of existing building blocks, the example systems are highly configurable.
 The idea of making a security system algorithm independent is a good one, because you never know when your preferred cryptographic algorithm